everpixelgame/docs/gameplay/premium-features.md

 ## Strategic Considerations

-### When to Use Rare Item Drop Boosts
-- Best used in Hard Dungeons where rare items are more common
-- Particularly valuable for high-level Heroes with low death risk
-- Consider activating when hunting for specific rare items

 ### When to Use Experience Accelerators
 - Most efficient when used with Hard Dungeons for maximum EXP gain
 - Ideal for Heroes approaching their next level milestone